MsWong/hellp-world/README.md

 # hellp-world
-this is a tut. ha ha the hame just about says it all
+this is a tut. ha ha the name just about says it all